25747/poke-the-dot/README.md

 ## Libraries used
 Chakra UI, one of my favorite React UI libraries.
 Simple, effective components, with plenty of customizability.

 Vite, newer build/bundler tool, alternative to webpack.
 I haven't used it before, but heard great things.
-I was blown away with the build speed, both in development and when doing a production build
+I was blown away with the build speed, both in development and when doing a production build.
+Dev builds happened in under half a second.

 ## How to use
 clone to your machine, run